|

 its age.
 Since the California state filing fees, and maintenance

-fees are high, this means the cost of the California shelf company will
+fees are super high, this means the cost of the California shelf company will

 be astronomical.
 We are about to explain how to obtain a low cost shelf